anchpop/wise_mans_haskell/book.md

 !newthought(First on) the List is the `LICENSE` file.
 Open it in your favorite text editor (mine is VSCode) and take a look.
 If you plan to share your code, this license bears looking at.
 If you don't care who uses it, the current license is fine.
 Otherwise, check out [ChooseALicense](https://choosealicense.com/) to pick one that works for you.
 If you don't want anyone to use your code, just replace the contents of this file with the text `no license provided, all rights reserved`.

 !newthought(Next up) is the `README.md` file.
 This is used by other programmers or possible users of your software to determine what it's purpose is and how to use it!sidenote(It's also the file that will be displayed front-and-center if you ever decide to share your project on [Github](https://github.com/) or [Gitlab](https://about.gitlab.com/).).
-If you intend on sharing your code, it's wise to put some information about your project in here.
+If you intend on sharing your code, it's wise to put some information about your project here.
 Even if you don't plan on sharing, this can be a useful place to leave notes to your future self.

 !newthought(Following that) begins the real meat of our project. `Setup.hs` contains only two lines.